joshgauntt/LeapOVRPassthrough/README.md

 ![logo](/other/git_logo.png)

-This is a forked and updated working repo from https://github.com/jangxx/LeapOVRPassthrough, this is updated to work on the latest Leap drivers and steamvr
+This is a forked and updated working repo from https://github.com/jangxx/LeapOVRPassthrough, this is updated to work on the latest Leap drivers and steamvr and is working with the bigscreen beyond!

 ## Installation